d2l-ai/d2l-en/chapter_preliminaries/probability.md

 confident, but not sure that the image depicted a cat, we might assign a probability $.5  < P(l=\mathrm{cat}) < 1.0$.

 Now consider a second case: given some weather monitoring data, we want to predict the probability that it will rain in Taipei tomorrow.
-If it's summertime, the rain might come with probability $.5$.
+If it is summertime, the rain might come with probability $.5$.
 In both cases, we have some value of interest.
 And in both cases we are uncertain about the outcome.
 But there's a key difference between the two cases.
 In this first case, the image is in fact either a dog or a cat, we just don't know which.
 In the second case, the outcome may actually be a random event, if you believe in such things (and most physicists do).
 So probability is a flexible language for reasoning about our level of certainty, and it can be applied effectively in a broad set of contexts.

 ## Basic probability theory